 A suitable diet for a child with type 1 diabetes

-Along with insulin treatment, children with diabetes should be given a diet suited to managing type 1 diabetes.
+Along with insulin treatment, children with diabetes should try to eat a balanced diet that helps them in managing type 1 diabetes.
 Their meals should be varied and balanced, and should ideally include:

 - starchy foods rich in fibre;